 Gold Isn't the Inflation Hedge It's Cracked Up to Be

 The price of gold doesn't track inflation, as a general rule.
 Between 1987 and 2001, as inflation fluctuated around 3% a year, the price of gold dropped.

 But it is true that during periods of extraordinarily high inflation, gold’s price may soar.

 That’s what happened from the mid-1970s through the early '80s, when inflation crept from 4.8% in 1976 to 13.3% in 1979 and 12.4% in 1980, before beginning a long descent.
 The price of gold leapt from less than $150 an ounce to more than $800, then collapsed to $400 by 1981.

 Want a guaranteed inflation hedge?
 Try Treasury Inflation-Protected Securities (TIPS).

 But Gold Can Indeed Be a Good Hedge in a Crisis

 Gold can soar in value during hard times, when investors are fearful and uncertain and seek safety.
-Just look at the rise in prices amid the spread of COVID-19.
-Gold has appreciated by roughly 9% from the start of 2020 through April 22, while stocks have delivered a 12.4% loss with dividends included.
+Just look at the diverging paths that stocks and gold took in 2020 amid the outbreak of COVID-19.

 It's not unusual to see gold’s price rise with bad news (such as the global pandemic or a sovereign debt crisis) and drop with good news (such as better-than-expected economic growth).